3 min read

 How to Track and Optimize Cloud Costs in Microsoft Azure

-Microsoft Azure cost management is the practice of monitoring, analyzing, and optimizing cloud spending to maximize operational efficiency and financial control.
-Azure’s consumption-based billing model means costs can escalate quickly if resources are not actively managed.
+Microsoft Azure cost management is the practice of monitoring, analyzing, and optimizing cloud spending to improve efficiency and financial control.
+Azure’s consumption-based billing model means costs can escalate quickly without active oversight.

-Effective cost management relies on understanding what is running in your environment, leveraging built-in tools like Azure Cost Management + Billing and Azure Advisor, and applying strategies such as rightsizing, cleaning up unused resources, and selecting optimal pricing models.
-Organizations that implement these practices gain visibility into their cloud spend, reduce waste, and improve ROI.
+The core of effective cost management is knowing what is running in your environment, using built-in tools like Azure Cost Management + Billing and Azure Advisor, and applying strategies like rightsizing, removing unused resources, and choosing the right pricing models.
+Organizations that do this consistently reduce waste and improve ROI.

 Optimize Cloud Spend with Azure Cost Management

-In this episode of Demystifying Microsoft podcast, Nathan Taylor (SVP, Global Microsoft Practice Leader at Sourcepass MCOE) explores the fundamentals of Azure cost management, including how consumption-based billing works, why costs can increase unexpectedly, and what practical steps organizations can take to control spending.
-The discussion covers the importance of visibility, the role of partners in cost management, and actionable strategies for ongoing optimization.
+In this episode of Demystifying Microsoft podcast, Nathan Taylor (SVP, Global Microsoft Practice Leader at Sourcepass MCOE) breaks down the fundamentals of Azure cost management.
+Topics include how consumption-based billing works, why costs increase unexpectedly, and what steps organizations can take to control spending.

 Timestamped Key Moments